 If one believes that we are now living in the Laodicean era of the COG, then one would realize that the remnant of the Philadelphia Church would not be as large as the old WCG was (even if it does temporarily expand, with a lot of non-Philadelphians at the end).

-The work of God will be done (Matthew 24:14), and it is the Philadelphians that go through the open door to proclaim the gospel (cf. Revelation 3:7-8; 2 Corinthians 2:12).
+The work of God, the final phase of the work, will be done (Matthew 24:14), and it is the Philadelphians that go through the open door to proclaim the gospel (cf. Revelation 3:7-8; 2 Corinthians 2:12).
 And the group that is most faithful of the COGs is the Continuing Church of God.

 Why Do You Affiliated Where You Do?